Data-driven Modeling of Mach-Zehnder Interferometer-based Optical Matrix Multipliers: OMM Using MZI Meshes

-Finally, in order to minimize the impact of coupling drifts, the variation in insertion loss over time was monitored and kept within less than 0.5 dB for a specific matrix implementation.
-Additionally, the entire measurement procedure was repeated 6 times using the same heater voltages, and the acquired weights over the 6 runs were averaged to further reduce measurement uncertainty.
-The future use of pigtailed PICs with in- and out-coupling fibers glued to the silicon chip is expected to remove the need for measurement averaging, accelerating the dataset collection and potentially further reducing the modeling error.
+The entire measurement procedure was repeated 6 times using the same heater voltages, and the acquired weights over the 6 runs were averaged to further reduce measurement uncertainty. \ul{The standard deviation of the output power for a 50 GHz spectral band over the 6 measurements is 0.7 dB.} The future use of pigtailed PICs with in- and out-coupling fibers glued to the silicon chip is expected to remove the need for measurement averaging, accelerating the dataset collection and potentially further reducing the modeling error.